WayneBlunden/CapstoneProject/README.md

 ## Data Acquisition, Cleaning, and Analysis
 ### 4. Run 0LegalizationDataPull.py
 This script will scrape two tables from wikipedia, do some basic cleaning to prepare them for merging, merge them, and export the merged table to Legalization.csv.
+- If running directly from GitBash/Terminal rather than an IDE, the code used to run this script -> python 0LegalizationDataPull.py OR python3 0LegalizationDataPull.py

 ### 5. Run 1Cleaning.py
 This script will utilize Pandas to remove missing values, standardize formatting for dates and column headings, and parse single date/time data points into separate values for individual columns.
 It will also merge the separate tables on the 'State' attribute to be used for future analysis.
 Finally it will output the final table to a .csv file, AccidentsFinal.csv, to be used by 2Analysis.ipynb in visualizations.
+- If running directly from GitBash/Terminal rather than an IDE, the code used to run this script -> python 1Cleaning.py OR python3 1Cleaning.py
 <ul>
 Note: The US_Accidents_March23.csv dataset is extremely large running this script will take some time.
 </ul>